 How is This Bhindi Kadhi-Okra Curry Recipe Different

 Bhindi Kadhi is a traditional Indian Punjabi dish.
 I have given the traditional recipe my Gujarati twist to it by using Gujarati basic blends of whole spices for tempering.
 Yogurt and chickpea flour-based tangy Curry tempered in whole spices, then there is pan-fried okra cooked in Indian spices that get added to the thick Curry.
 I can't get over how delicious this dish tastes.
 It's an amazing combination of two of my favorite dishes, Kadhi and fried Okra.

 Some people tend to not like Okra due to its slimy texture but cooking Okra the right way will make you fall in love with it.
 Check out my tips below to achieve the perfect Okra Stir Fry or Curry.

-- Always wash Okra(Bhindi) under running water and dry completely before chopping it for Curry, Stew or Stir Fry.
+- Always wash Okra(Bhindi) under running water and dry it completely before chopping it for Curry, Stew, or Stir Fry.

 - Never soak cut Okra in water.
 Soaking cut okra in water will increase the starch in okra and it will turn into a slimy mess.

 - Always cook cut Okra on medium-high heat first before adding any liquid or transferring it into Curry or Stew.
 This will reduce the slimy starch in your Stir-Fry.

 - Always go for fresh Okra first, If you can't find fresh okra, buy whole frozen okra instead.

 - Do not wash frozen whole or chopped Okra, instead, roast them in the oven at 400 F for 15 to 20 minutes.
 This will decrease the slimy texture of Okra in the curry or stew.
 You can also dry roast the frozen Okra in a skillet.